DaddyApi/TranslateAnyPDF/README.md

 1. Clone this repository or download the scripts from the `github_client` directory.
 2. Navigate to the `github_client` directory:
     ```bash
-    cd path/to/pdf_translator_2/api_rapidapi/github_client
+    cd github_client
     ```

 ### Get Your RapidAPI Key
-1. Subscribe to the TranslateAnyPDF API on RapidAPI: [Link to your API on RapidAPI - YOU NEED TO ADD THIS LINK!]
+1. Subscribe to the TranslateAnyPDF API on RapidAPI: [Link to your API on RapidAPI]
 2. Once subscribed, you will find your `X-RapidAPI-Key` in your RapidAPI dashboard.
 3. You can provide this key to the scripts either via the `--api_key` command-line argument or by setting the `RAPIDAPI_KEY` environment variable.